 An indelible tale of friendship and commitment set against the luminous beauty of the Central African Rainforest.
-Together, elephant behavioral biologist, Andrea Turkalo, and indigenous tracker, Sessely Bernard, will be tested by the realities of war and the limits of hope for the majestic animals they have committed their lives to study and protect.
+Together, elephant behavioral biologist, Andrea Turkalo of the Wildlife Conservation Society, and indigenous tracker, Sessely Bernard, will be tested by the realities of war and the limits of hope for the majestic animals they have committed their lives to study and protect.

 Elephant Path - Njaia Njoku presents three dramatically different perspectives on the civil war and poaching crisis that threaten the last wild herd of Forest Elephants.

 Bayaka tracker Sessely Bernard is the primary voice of the film.
 The Bayaka are the often-marginalized, indigenous people of the Central African rainforest.

 Andrea Turkalo, of the Wildlife Conservation Society, has been studying the Forest Elephants of Dzanga Bai for the past 23 years and brings a field biologist’s perspective to the lives of the elephants.